ZenTauro/blog-posts/posts/2019-11-04/programming.md

 times, you don't program only for yourself, you also contribute to others and those others will need to read and understand your code.

+Also, during development things change, and in order to be able to keep developing without rewriting everything with every little variation one needs to commit to certain interfaces.
+If those interfaces are not well design and organized, keeping those commitments will be hard, the quality of the software may decrease and the development cycle will be highly damage.
+That's why programming also encompasses the design and structure of the programs and libraries, the architectural process of piecing together the components that make up a system.

+With this in mind, we can think of programming languages as toolboxes that provide us with tools to construct efficient and maintainable software.
+In those tools we can find type systems, modules, frameworks written with design patterns in mind, standard libraries, etc.

 # Means of abstraction
+So far, we have discussed the